deepchecks/deepchecks/README.md

 ## Are You Ready  to Start Checking?

-To discover the full value from Deepchecking your data and model, we recommend having in your jupyter environment:
+For the full value from Deepchecks' checking suites, we recommend working with:

--   A scikit-learn API supporting model that you wish to validate
+-   A scikit-learn API supporting model that you wish to validate (e.g. RandomForest, XGBoost)

--   The models’ training data with labels
+-   The model's training data with labels

 -   Test data (on which the model wasn’t trained) with labels

-Additionally, many of the checks and some of the suites need only a subset of the above to run.
+However, many of the checks and some of the suites need only a subset of the above to run.

 ## Usage Examples

 ### Running a Check
-For running a specific check on your dataframe, all you need to do is:
+For running a specific check on your pandas DataFrame, all you need to do is:

 ```python
 from deepchecks.checks import RareFormatDetection